The Stories behind the Painted Ponies - 1st & 2nd Series

 Honoring "America's Horse", Kathy Marawshil from New Jersey, design was inspired by our currency.
 Using the actual quarter, and the conformation of the horse breed that goes by the same name.
 Kathy is a former Art Director for a national magazine found the coin's detail adaptable to the horse's form.
 "I particularly like how the eagle's wings flower into the horse's mane and tail," Kathy said.
 "By focusing on the eagle and selected words of a quarter, it also offers an opportunity to reflect an additional theme of national allegiance."
 An aged silver finish gives the appearance and feeling of the horse having been crafted from metal.

 Rosie the Apparoosa - ceramic.
-Measures 6" high. - Retired, see our Retirees corral.
+Measures 6" high.

 Artist: Marianne Hornbuckle